Customer log-in

 Satellite IoT Connectivity

-Definition: Satellite IoT, also known as IoT via Non-Terrestrial Networks (NTN), refers to IoT connectivity delivered through satellites instead of terrestrial base stations.
-Devices communicate through satellites to provide coverage where mobile networks are unavailable.
+Definition: Satellite IoT, also known as IoT via Non-Terrestrial Networks (NTN), refers to IoT connectivity delivered through satellites instead of, or in addition to, terrestrial base stations.
+Devices send and receive data via satellite links, enabling connectivity in remote, maritime, rural, or hard-to-reach areas where mobile networks are limited or unavailable.

 What is new is how quickly the technology is evolving.
-Traditionally, satellite IoT required specialised hardware and often extremely costly infrastructure.
-Today, innovation in both cellular standards and satellite manufacturing has opened the door for simple, low-power IoT devices to connect directly to satellites in space.
+Traditionally, satellite IoT required specialized hardware and often costly infrastructure.
+Today, innovation in cellular standards, satellite constellations, and device ecosystems has opened the door for standardized, low-power IoT devices to connect directly to satellites in space.

-A new generation of satellite technology is emerging that blends seamlessly with mobile networks, offering coverage and reliability in places where terrestrial networks does not reach.
+A new generation of satellite technology is emerging that is designed to integrate more closely with mobile networks, offering coverage and resilience in places where terrestrial networks do not reach.

 What Is Satellite IoT Connectivity?